kyverno/website/content/en/docs/Writing policies/verify-images/sigstore/_index.md

           url: https://rekor.sigstore.dev
 ```

-Kyverno versions >= 1.11 also does SCT verification, a proof of inclusion in a certificate transparency log by default for verifying Fulcio certificates.
+Cosign also does SCT verification, a proof of inclusion in a certificate transparency log for verifying Fulcio certificates.
+In Cosign 2.0 it is done by default .
 To disable this, use `ignoreSCT: true`:

 ```yaml
 verifyImages: